CleanOak/clean-king/README.md

 - Opening and Closing information
 - Map for direction

+- Users are able to find the location of the company
+- Users are able to contact the company by the information provided

 <details><summary>contact</summary>
 <img src="docs/features/contact.png">
 </details>

 ### Booking Form
 The booking form also allows customers to book any typle of services from the optioins in the radio buttons.

+- Users are able to book a service on the go
+- Users are able to easily select what type of service they need

 <details><summary>book</summary>
 <img src="docs/features/booking.png">